fabianaapateanu/training-testng-basics/training-testng-basics/README.md

 # Practice, practice :exclamation: TestNG basics :sweat:
 1. In `DataProviderObjectTests.java` add a new data provider method and perform a valid login test
-    1. Create a new data provider method "loginValidProvider" for creating valid login data
+    1. Create a new data provider method `loginValidProvider()` for creating valid login data
     2. Create a new test data method which is using the valid data provider from point 1.1

 2. Create a data provider object example for a search functionality test
     1. Create a class which will hold the search test data (package main/java/training/basic/dataprovider)
     2. Create a test class which will have the search test (package test/java/dataprovider)
-    3. In the test class create a test data provider method for creating the search test data object from point 1.1
+    3. In the test class create a test data provider method for creating the search test data object from point i
-    4. Create the search test method by using the data provider from point 1.3
+    4. Create the search test method by using the data provider from point iii